 Only a few days after a fire, items go from cleanable to unsalvageable.
 The professionals of ServiceMaster EMT are experts in fire and smoke damage restoration services in Lake Forest, CA. We understand the chemical combinations that can effectively clean and salvage belongings.

 Our professionals can remove soot from at-risk items such as brass, aluminum, chrome, marble, tile, and porcelain as well as fabrics in upholstery and carpets, thus helping to avoid additional expenses.
 Save carpets and floors by calling ServiceMaster EMT at (888) 767-9075.
+We can also provide water damage restoration services for homes and buildings that were damaged from fire hoses.

-Fire Damage Repair – Check Out this Video
+Fire Damage Repair

 For professional fire damage restoration services in Lake Forest, CA, contact ServiceMaster EMT at (888) 787-9075.